flutter/website/src/content/packages-and-plugins/using-packages.md

 [web]: {{site.pub-pkg}}?q=sdk%3Aflutter+platform%3Aweb
 [Windows]: {{site.pub-pkg}}?q=sdk%3Aflutter+platform%3Awindows

+### Adding a package dependency to an app using `flutter pub add`

+To add the package `css_colors` to an app:

+1. Use the [`pub add`][] command from inside the project directory
+   * `flutter pub add css_colors`

+1. Import it
+   * Add a corresponding `import` statement in the Dart code.

+1. Stop and restart the app, if necessary
+   * If the package brings platform-specific code (Kotlin/Java for Android, Swift/Objective-C for iOS), that code must be built into your app.
+     Hot reload and hot restart only update the Dart code, so a full restart of the app might be required to avoid errors like `MissingPluginException` when using the package.

+[`pub add`]: {{site.dart-site}}/tools/pub/cmd/pub-add

 ### Adding a package dependency to an app

 To add the package `css_colors` to an app: